LuZhang0128/Perspectives/README.md

 The emotion classification generated using all Twitter accounts in the sampled dataset as below: <br>
 <img src="https://github.com/LuZhang0128/Perspectives/blob/main/figs/emotion_all_count.png" width=60% height=60%> <br>
-The wordcloud generated using all Twitter accounts before (right) and after (left )the death of George Floyd (2020-05-25) are as below: <br>
+The wordcloud generated using all Twitter accounts before (up) and after (down)the death of George Floyd (2020-05-25) are as below: <br>
 <img src="https://github.com/LuZhang0128/Perspectives/blob/main/figs/emtion_before_percentage.png" width=60% height=60%>
 <img src="https://github.com/LuZhang0128/Perspectives/blob/main/figs/emtion_after_percentage.png" width=60% height=60%>
 <br>

+From the plots above, we can see that both the percentage of `fear` words and `anger` words decrease after the death of George Floyd.
+This finding is counterintuitive and is different from Bail's conclusion about Fringe Effect, that organizations tend to display fearful and angry words to attract public's attention).
+After further splitting the accounts, I want to see if this emotion classification results will be different for Social Movement Organization (SMO), Other Organization, Social Movement Activists, and Other Individuals.